Diego Pugno

-Diego Pugno (born 7 July 2006) is an Italian professional footballer who plays as a forward for club Juventus Next Gen.
+Diego Pugno (born 7 July 2006) is an Italian professional footballer who plays as a forward for Eerste Divisie club Jong Ajax, on loan from club Juventus.

 Club career

+Juventus

-A product of the youth academy of Torino and then Borgaro, Pugno joined the youth academy of Juventus on 3 August 2021.
-On 14 September 2023, he signed his first professional contract with Jueventus until 2026.
-He started training with the senior Juventus team after scoring 6 goals in 8 matches as a U19 to start the 2024–26 season.
-He made his senior and professional debut as a substitute in a 1–1 Serie A tie with Lecce on 1 December 2024.
+A product of the youth academy of Torino and subsequently Borgaro, Pugno joined the youth academy of Juventus on 3 August 2021.
+On 14 September 2023, he signed his first professional contract with Juventus until 2026.
+After impressing with the Primavera squad, he began training with the senior team and made his senior and professional debut as a substitute in a 1–1 Serie A draw against Lecce on 1 December 2024.
+He subsequently featured for Juventus Next Gen in Serie C.

+Loan to Ajax

+On 20 July 2026, Pugno moved abroad to the Netherlands, joining Eredivisie club Ajax on loan for the 2026–27 season with an option to buy, initially slotting into the Jong Ajax squad in the Eerste Divisie.

 Playing style

-Pugno is an intelligent forward who is intelligent and versatile.
-He has strong movement and game-reading skills, and can effectively put pressure on his opponents.
-He is a technically gifted striker, and can score from inside and outside the box.
+Praised for his technical abilities and tactical intelligence, Pugno operates primarily as a forward capable of converting chances from both inside and outside the penalty area.